IFRS updates

 Table of Contents

 Understanding how latest IFRS changes affect Irish businesses is crucial for staying compliant and competitive.
 These updates align Irish accounting with global standards, creating both challenges and opportunities for organisations.
+This guide explains what changed & what to do.

 Is IFRS used in Ireland?